henripar/gradientos/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+For more details, see our [contributing guidelines](./CONTRIBUTING.md).

+### Creating issues

+If you wish to propose a new feature or report a bug, you can do so by creating an issue.

 ### Add Gradient

+You can add new gradients to our collection.

-To add your own gradient to the Gradientos collection: add it in the `gradients.json` file located in `src/data` directory.
+To add your own gradient: add it in the `gradients.json` file located in `src/data` directory.

 #### Format